Service · Cost-to-Serve

 What drives cost-to-serve in a DTC business?

-Four things, usually in this order: (1) ticket volume per order — often inflated by preventable WISMO and return questions; (2) agent handle time — driven by stack gaps and unclear SOPs; (3) refund and return rates — often a product or operations problem surfacing in CX; (4) platform and BPO cost structure — usually 20–40% overspent vs. optimal once you look at contracts.
+Four things, usually in this order: (1) ticket volume per order, often inflated by preventable WISMO and return questions; (2) agent handle time, driven by stack gaps and unclear SOPs; (3) refund and return rates, often a product or operations problem surfacing in CX; and (4) platform and BPO cost structure, usually 20–40% overspent vs. optimal once you look at contracts.

 03